 The case of Roi Thi Do v.
-Lincoln Benefit Life Co., a Florida court case decided by the 2nd District Court of Appeals, provides an example of how a technical mistake can create huge problems.
-The court construed Florida Statute Section 627.404 which provides in pertinent part that the party applying for life insurance “apply for or consent in writing to the contract and its terms.”
+Lincoln Benefit Life Co., a Florida court case decided by the 2nd District Court of Appeals, provides an example of how a technical mistake during the application process can lead to the denial of a life insurance claim.
+The court interpreted Florida Statute Section 627.404 which provides in pertinent part that the party applying for life insurance “apply for or consent in writing to the contract and its terms.”
 The court strictly construed the provision to mean that an insurer could rescind a life insurance policy if the application was not signed personally by the applicant.

 The elderly man later had his grandson’s father sign the application on his behalf.
 Because the insured subsequently submitted to a paramedical exam and executed a consent form for blood and urine samples as part of the application process, the insured and his beneficiaries had no reason to suspect that having a family member sign the application would present a problem.

 Unfortunately, the insurance company denied the beneficiaries claim and rescinded (voided) the policy after the policyholder passed away.
 The court ruled in favor of the insurer because the insured had not personally signed the application or otherwise “consented in writing” to the policy and its terms as required by Florida Statute Section 627.404(5).

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].